JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/blog/2024-12-07-aws-vscode-private-ec2-instance/index.md

     });
 ```

-Here is a list of images, which has the SSM agent preinstalled: https://docs.aws.amazon.com/systems-manager/latest/userguide/ami-preinstalled-agent.html
+Here is a list of AMIs, which has the SSM agent preinstalled: https://docs.aws.amazon.com/systems-manager/latest/userguide/ami-preinstalled-agent.html

 The creation of the instance can than look like this:
 ```typescript